International Standard Version

 The International Standard Version or ISV is an English translation of the Bible for which translation was complete and published electronically in 2011.

 The texts of the Dead Sea Scrolls have been used to provide a textual apparatus for understanding the Old Testament.

 Characteristics

 Translation

-The translation aims to be central between a literal translation and an idiomatic translation, a philosophy the ISV translation team call "literal-idiomatic" (p. xliii of the ISV Introduction).
+The translation aims to be central between a literal translation and an idiomatic translation, a philosophy the ISV translation team call "literal-idiomatic".
 A distinctive feature of the ISV is that biblical poetry is translated into English metrical rhyme.

 Release numbers

 The Holy Bible: International Standard Version (ISV) is being produced with identifying release numbers and build sequence identifiers so as to provide tracking of improvements and additions to the text.
 The current release is Release 2.0.
-According to the ISV foundation website, a 3.0 build is not expected to be completed until 2021 at the earliest.